chauff/cse1500-web-transcripts/Lecture-4.md

 Although the piece of code is small, it has a few interesting components:

 - Line 1 provides us with access to the filesystem object.
 The corresponding **Node module** is `fs`.
 A module is a **self-contained** piece of code that provides reusable functionality.
 The function `require()` usually returns a JavaScript object that in this case is our entry point to the file system.
-- You should have recognized that [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) contains two arguments: the path to the file to watch and a **callback** function that is executed when a file change has occurred.
+- You should have recognized that [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) contains two parameters: the path to the file to watch and a **callback** function that is executed when a file change has occurred.
 The callback function is anonymous and executed asynchronously.
 - As the filesystem access requires operating system specific code, the behaviour can vary across file systems; the underlying operating system calls are outlined in the [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) documentation (scroll to *Availability*).
 - Having started the script you will have noticed that the last line of code (*Now watching ...*) is executed immediately after the **setup** of the callback.